Ledespana/BAE/README.md

 * User can create more than one bae

+* Improve algorithm for text messages with several keywords included.
+  Add feature to prioritize different keywords

 * A user can follow other users

 * User can talk to his BAE and other BAEs from the website.
 So any user can try BAEs from other users